How Does A Therapy Assessment Work In Creating A Mental Health Treatment Plan?

 Psychological assessments

 Psychological testing through an interview with the person being examined is one of the main ways a therapy assessment is made.
-An interview allows the clinician or therapist to better understand the person's psychological profile, comparing behavior with previous diagnoses.
-After the interview, other assessments may be chosen to facilitate the diagnostic process and subsequent treatment.
+An interview allows the clinician or therapist to better understand and gain knowledge related to the person's psychological profile, comparing behavior with previous diagnoses.
+After the interview, other assessments may be chosen to facilitate the diagnostic process and to focus on subsequent treatment.

 Depending on the situation, different types of psychological tests may be used during TA.
 Tests may be applied to both psychological and educational contexts.
 According to the National Library of Medicine, "psychological tests can be categorized by the very nature of the behavior they assess (what they measure), their administration, their scoring, and how they are used."
 One distinction between tests is whether the assessment measures "typical behavior" used primarily in non-cognitive tests or "maximal performance" associated with cognitive tests.